What is NABIS?

 - A Database that provides strategic and tactical intelligence capable of focusing law enforcement activity.

-- A Knowledge and Communications unit which provides essential support to the other key NABIS functions by developing liaison opportunities between NABIS and its partners, delivering an integrated national communications and media strategy and capturing, developing and disseminating good practice in relation to gun crime.
+- An Operational Support unit which provides essential support to the other key NABIS functions by developing liaison opportunities between NABIS and its partners, delivering an integrated national communications and media strategy and capturing, developing and disseminating good practice in relation to gun crime.

 For more information on the services provided by NABIS, please see the Criminal Use of Firearms Site on POLKA which can be found here.

 In addition to providing links between firearms crimes, how else does NABIS aid investigators?